knobs-dials/duppy/README.md

 So when you have a set of largeish, mostly-unique files, we can avoid reading most file data.

-That said, in some cases, e.g. a large set of small files, we save no time or IO because (particularly on platter drives) we just become seek-bound instead of read-bound.
-Might even be slightly worse.
+That said, cases like many same-sized files we save little IO, and a large set of small files we save no time or IO because (particularly on platter drives) we just become seek-bound instead of read-bound.
+Might even be slightly worse in a few cases.
 On SSD seeks are cheap so this is still better.

 Example: